joekarl/joekarl.github.io/_posts/2013-12-31-composable-inheritable-objects-in-js.md

 This is pretty much just syntactic sugar at this point but makes things a little more concise.

 ##Other cool things, composable objects
-Say now we want a Zed object that has a Bar object.
-We can easily achieve this by wrapping our object creation in a self executing function;
+Say now we want all Zed objects to share a single Bar object.
+We can easily achieve this by wrapping our object creation in a self executing function:

 {% highlight javascript %}
 var Foo = Object.create({}, {